DynamicsValue/licence-agreements/EULA.md

 Licensor will only provide general support for the current major version of the unmodified Software (or the prior major version of the Software for one year after the release of the then-current major version of the Software, except any version prior to major version 2) as follows:

 - i.
-A request for support related to a material, reproducible vulnerability or other defect in the Software may be made by You via our Jira issue tracker at: [https://dynamicsvalue.atlassian.net](https://dynamicsvalue.atlassian.net) (**"Request"**); and
+A request for support related to a material, reproducible vulnerability or other defect in the Software may be made by You via our GitHub issue tracker at: [https://github.com/DynamicsValue/fake-xrm-easy](https://github.com/DynamicsValue/fake-xrm-easy) (**"Request"**); and

 - ii.
 Licensor will use best efforts to resolve all reasonable Requests, but makes no guarantee that all Requests can be finally resolved.

-Licensor shall not provide support for: unsupported platforms as or programming languages other than those specified in the documentation accompanying the Software, Requests not resulting from the ordinary use of the Software; or requests resulting from the use of third-party products, or versions of the Software that are not production ready (labelled as alpha, or beta, or pre-release) that might be granted by Licensor to You during a free trial period from time to time.
+Licensor shall not provide support for: unsupported platforms or programming languages other than those specified in the documentation accompanying the Software, Requests not resulting from the ordinary use of the Software; or requests resulting from the use of third-party products, or versions of the Software that are not production ready (labelled as alpha, or beta, or pre-release) that might be granted by Licensor to You during a free trial period from time to time.

 Licensor will not provide You with any individual or customized support services under this EULA.